wensmanhester/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying genuine bottlenecks."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's better to write clear and functional code initially and worry about optimizing performance where it's truly needed and data-driven insights confirm the need for it.

+# 2024-02-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that over-concentrating on optimizing code too early in development can lead to unnecessary complexity, harder maintenance, and potentially even degrade overall system performance.
+It's better to write clear, straightforward code initially and then optimize specific parts based on data and measured bottlenecks, rather than making assumptions about where optimizations are needed.